-Cantz, P. (in Press).
+Cantz, P. (2022).
 L’Dor v’Dor: The Intergenerational Style of Hebraic “Immortality”.
 In: D. Leichty (Ed.), Facing up to Mortality: Interfaith and Interreligious Explorations.
 Lexington.

 Cantz, P. (2018).
 Apocalyptic exceptionalism and existential particularity: The rise in popularity of dystopian myths and our immortal other.
 In.
 E Severson & D. Goodman (Eds.), Memories and Monsters: Psychology, Trauma and Narrative.
 Routledge.

 Kaplan, K. J. & Cantz, P. (2017).
 Biblical Psychotherapy: Reclaiming Biblical Scripture for Positive Psychology and Suicide Prevention.
 Lexington.

 Cantz, P., Kaplan, D. L & Kaplan, K. J (2016).
 The Pastime Past Time: The Uniqueness of Baseball as an American Sport - A Psycho-Biblical Analysis.
 International Journal of Science, Culture, and Sport, 4, 367-380.

 Cantz, P. (2015).
 Suspicious circumcisions: A psychoanalytic exploration of the connection between Antisemitism and Misogyny.
 Mental Health, Religion & Culture, 18, 354-367.

 Kaplan, K. J. & Cantz, P. (2014).
 Israel - “occupier” or “occupied”?: The psycho-political projection of Christian and post-Christian supersessionism.
 Israel Affairs, 1, 40-61.